ahmeterdem1/Vector/README.md

 The derivative respect to each Variable object given in this list is calculated, and a collective gradient vector/list is returned.
 Returned list holds floats, not Variables.

+This function builds a separate semi-computational graph, only including the grad values.
+It basically applies a complete mirroring of the original graph.
+Without any extra tweak, this function can be called from separate threads in complete safety.
+The mirroring keeps each threads calculations independent of each other.
+However, this will consume more memory as the thread count increases.

 An example usage is given below: